Alina Homecare – Blog Header (Purple Version)

 A front garden with lots of flowers and space for sitting.

 Low maintenance gardening is about enjoying being outdoors while reducing work.
-It is a good choice for older adults who want a nice garden without too much effort.
+It’s a good choice for older adults who want a nice garden with minimal effort.
 The secret is to pick the right plants and use smart gardening methods.

-Start by choosing plants that are tough, resist disease, and do not need much water.
-Think about native plants, succulents, or those that tolerate drought.
+Start by choosing plants that are tough, resist disease and don’t need much water.
+Think about native plants, succulents or those that tolerate drought.
 These plants will thrive with little care, giving you extra time to relax and enjoy your garden.

 One key to low maintenance gardening is choosing plants that need little care.
 The good news is that many beautiful and strong plants can grow well with very little attention.